bourne31/SevenWestMedia/README.md

 ### Testability
-Since the pillar of the project architecture is dependency inversion, it means that the solution is testable.
+Since the pillar of the project architecture is dependency inversion, it means that the solution is highly testable.
 I have added unit tests in the solution and all use cases are covered just to make sure.

 ### Readability
 I made sure that the project is easy to read, follow and understand by using naming methods and variables appropriately.